 Sometimes ya just gotta see it being done to learn it.
 Here’s the best I can do to bring you on the journey of setting up a hotspot.
 This is the story of Thankful Caramel Quail.
+The full gear list for this install is here, including options & alternates.

 I’d identified a commercial building as a potentially good location for placing a hotspot.
 It was high (40′ or so), near a busy highway (the 5, an interstate freeway that connects Mexico to Canada along the West Coast of the US), and near a busy border.
 The San Ysidro border crossing is the fourth busiest land border crossing in the world, and well within the coverage range of this setup.